 Mira Sorvino Dishes On Parenthood and "Finding Mrs. Claus"

-Q: How do you spend quality time with your kids?
+Q: How do you balance your career with raising four kids?